I4-Projektseminar-HHU-2016/seminar-project-xayfuu/README.md

 ### Done (mandatory for project):
 - [x] Create, delete and view your own user profile (only 1 profile).
 - [x] View your statistics on your profile with some basic data collected from playing levels.
 - [x] 8 sets/levels, with a total of 5 single choice translation questions each, try to train your language skills in practice mode.
-Only German is available currently.
+Only German-English is available currently.
 - [x] The correct answer to a vocabulary is added to a set of wrong answers that are randomized every time you play.
 - [x] View results of a level with a result screen to see if you passed.
 - [x] Track your progress with a simple XP and level up system.